-The disruption of routines, new people coming into the home, different or unfamiliar interactions, more noise, and often, less exercise cause stress in dogs.
+During the holidays, disruption of routines, new people coming into the home, different or unfamiliar interactions, more noise, and often, less exercise cause stress in dogs.
+The more often we and our dogs are exposed o unexpected situations or stress the more likely that inappropriate behavior will occur (1).
 Stressed dogs are less tolerant dogs.
-Stressed dogs are more likely to growl and bite.

-Unfortunately, most people are not aware of just how stressed dogs can be, or how this stress can sometimes lead to disastrous consequences, even for the most mild-mannered dog.
+Unfortunately, most people are not aware of just how stressed dogs can be.
+People are also not aware of how stress can build up.
+One particular stressful situation may not be enough to cause problem, but the build up of it can.
+The accumulation of stress lead to disastrous consequences, even for the most mild-mannered dog.
 Almost all dog bites do not happen “out of the blue”.

 Dogs Need More Space Than We Think

 One of the big challenges for us around the holiday season is making sure your dog gets the space away from people he or she needs when they need it.
 Having guests or additional people in the home can cause stress for your dog for a number of reasons.

 Risk factor: Unwanted love (or the wrong kind of attention)

 Humans are hardwired to pay attention to animals (whether you like them or not).
 (2) There is an evolutionary basis for this – we either needed to hunt, or we were prey.
 People who like (or love) animals often want to look at them, be close to them, touch them and it can be difficult for them to resist doing so making your dog may be a target for unwanted love.